A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Location: 240 County Road 27, Consecon

-Stay in a rustic, yurt-style bell tent or a modern, spacious geodome and reconnect with nature in luxury.
-Each “villa” is furnished with real beds, comfortable seating, lights, solar power and private firepits.
+Stay in a rustic, yurt-style bell tent or a modern, spacious geodome “villa”, furnished with real beds, comfortable seating, a hammock, solar power and a private fire pit.

-“Villas” are nestled on 12 acres of the Oak Ridges Moraine.
-Soper Creek Wilderness Villas supports the rescue and rehabilitation efforts at Soper Creek Wildlife Rescue.
+The property is nestled on 4.8 hectares of the Oak Ridges Moraine and funds the rescue and rehabilitation efforts at Soper Creek Wildlife Rescue.

 Operates seasonally.